 Premises liability is a legal theory that applies when you are injured on someone else’s property.
 Like other personal injury claims, premises liability cases are used to determine negligence and fault for an accident or injury.
 Similarly, most premises liability claims are resolved via settlements with insurance companies.
 While car accidents typically involve car insurance companies and policies, premises liability claims tend to involve homeowner’s insurance policies or companies that provide business insurance.

 Whether you are injured on public property, government property, in a home or apartment complex, or somewhere else, you may be entitled to compensation.
 Aaron Sachs & Associates, P.C. can help you get the monetary damages you deserve.
 We fight aggressively for your rights – and we are always available and accessible to you.

 Don’t wait – call us at (888) 287-1046 today to begin your case.
-We serve clients throughout Missouri, Kansas, Oklahoma, and Arkansas.
+We serve clients throughout Missouri, Kansas, Oklahoma, Illinois, and Arkansas.

 Types of Premises Liability Cases

 The most common types of premises liability cases we see at our firm are dog bites and slip and fall accidents.
 Homeowner’s insurance should cover dog bites that happen within the home and may even cover dog bites that happen in public.

 Slip and fall accidents, on the other hand, happen most frequently in grocery stores, restaurants, sidewalks, and parking lots.
 These tend to be businesses or public properties, so claims against business insurance providers or the government may come into play.

 Other types of premises liability cases may include:

 - Attractive nuisance claims